AstraZeneca/KAZU/docs/curating_a_knowledgebase.rst

    such as 'use this string NER and linking', or 'remove this string as a linking target.
 See the API documentation of :class:`kazu.data.data.CuratedTerm` for examples and details.
-4. You can also create an instance of :class:`kazu.data.data.GlobalParserActions` to modify the behaviour of a :class:`kazu.modelling.ontology_preprocessing.base.OntologyParser` in a 'global' sense, Again, see the API documentation for this.
+4. You can also create an instance of :class:`kazu.data.data.GlobalParserActions` to modify the behaviour of a :class:`kazu.ontology_preprocessing.base.OntologyParser` in a 'global' sense, Again, see the API documentation for this.

-We provide some curations for common ontologies in the default model pack, within the 'curations' subdirectory, which are then passed to the constructor of :class:`kazu.modelling.ontology_preprocessing.base.OntologyParser`.
-When :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.populate_databases` is called, these curation triggers are activated.
+We provide some curations for common ontologies in the default model pack, within the 'curations' subdirectory, which are then passed to the constructor of :class:`kazu.ontology_preprocessing.base.OntologyParser`.
+When :meth:`kazu.ontology_preprocessing.base.OntologyParser.populate_databases` is called, these curation triggers are activated.
 Note that this method also returns a 'cleaned' list of :class:`kazu.data.data.CuratedTerm`, which can then be used for dictionary based NER
 (as is used for :class:`kazu.steps.joint_ner_and_linking.explosion.ExplosionStringMatchingStep`\ ).